Saru (Star Trek: Discovery)

 Saru is a fictional character in the Star Trek franchise, portrayed by Doug Jones throughout five seasons of the television series Star Trek: Discovery.
 A Kelpien, Saru is both the first member of a pre-warp civilization and of his people to serve in Starfleet.
 He evolves from a fearful, reluctant officer to a bold, principled leader after surviving a rite of passage unique to his species.
 Saru later serves as captain of the United Federation of Planets starship USS Discovery.

-Known for his history of prosthetic-based performance in film, Saru was the first major role created specifically for Jones.
+Saru was the first major role created specifically for Jones, who was known for his history of prosthetic-based performance in film.
 He embraced the role despite planning to retire from such work.
 Saru's elongated gait and distinct silhouette were due to his costume design, which included hoofed footwear.
 Critics and fans compared Saru to non-human characters such as Spock, Data, and Odo, noting that he is the first alien to captain a title ship in the franchise.

 Jones's performance received critical acclaim, earning him two Saturn Awards for Best Supporting Actor.
 The role of Saru is often cited as the defining part of his career.
 Critics and scholars have praised Saru's characterization for challenging archetypes of the non-human "other" in Star Trek, instead showing layered depictions of fear, resilience, and leadership.
 His storyline has been interpreted through themes of globalization, post-colonial identity, gender egalitarianism, and trauma recovery, as he balances Federation duties with personal relationships and the needs of his homeworld.

 Design and performance

 A year before the first season of Star Trek: Discovery aired, in November 2016, actor Doug Jones was cast as Saru, an alien known as a Kelpien, a newly created species for the Star Trek universe.
-Bryan Fuller offered Doug Jones the role of Saru, telling Jones "he was the one the show needed," which made the veteran creature actor feel his career was "back on."
-Prior to being offered the role of Saru, Jones considered moving away from and winding down his signature prosthetics acting work after decades in the make-up chair.
+Bryan Fuller offered creature actor Doug Jones the role of Saru, telling Jones "he was the one the show needed," which made Jones feel that his career was "back on."
+Prior to being offered the role of Saru, Jones considered moving away from his prosthetics acting work after decades in the make-up chair.

 Jones said that throughout his long career, Saru was the first role he was ever offered as first choice with no audition.
 "I have waited, all my life, for the moment to happen, where a big role in a big series was just being offered to me, based on reputation alone, and it was humbling," he said.
 Jones was honored by the fact that Saru is the first-ever "alien" captain of a "title" Star Trek ship, noting that he was pleased to join a "very exclusive, lovely club" of actors who played Starfleet captains on signature ships.